Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Excitation modes in the uniform state

 The sign of $\varepsilon_{\pm}$ is related to the direction of spin precession.
 The DMI does not make a contribution into the modes' frequencies because for the collinear ground state there are no linear deviation terms due to the DMI.
-If the concentration of the RE atoms $c$ becomes very small, the coupling coefficient $cS\Sigma J'{}^{2}$ in Eq. (\ref{Secular_equation}) can be discarded, and one obtains

-The first solution yields the frequency $\omega_{+}=\varepsilon_{+}/\hbar$ of the parent TM sublattice, unaffected by the RE spins, and the second yields that of the RE sublattice.

 In the quasi-symmetric case $c=1$, $\Sigma=S$, and $D_{\Sigma}=D$, in zero field, the result for the uniform mode, $k=0$, simplifies to